Actor Alec Baldwin is accused again of manslaughter during the filming of the movie “Rust.”

 One of their most important meetings with the general public last summer took place in cooperation with the American band “Black Alley,” which specializes in rap and rock music.
 They sang and played together, and became familiar with stage fright.

-The children also learned about the importance of art, which is used to serve a humanitarian cause, when they stood near the port of Beirut in the summer of 2023.
+The children also learned regarding the importance of art, which is used to serve a humanitarian cause, when they stood near the port of Beirut in the summer of 2023.
 With their voices and strings, they paid tribute to the souls of those who lost their lives in the bombing that targeted the Lebanese capital two years ago.

 El Sistema trainees experienced the concept of social responsibility, through educational sessions on the basics of coexistence, openness to others, and environmental protection.
 They have become aware of the importance of recycling and refraining from throwing waste on the street.